Skip to main content

 How to participate

-• Send me an email specifying that you wish to join one of the up coming ON WAX art lab.
+• Send an email specifying that you wish to join the up coming GLOBAL ON WAX ART LABORATORY.

 • You will receive an answer with more information and a short questionnaire to fill up and send back.

-• Next you will randomly pick a set of motifs from the ON WAX library of motifs & patterns.
+• You will also receive a set of motifs from the ON WAX library of motifs & patterns.
 The set will be send to you via email in the form of a pdf that you will need to print to join the lab.

-• You will need to prepare some personal imagery to combine with your set.
-The details will be send to you once you register.
+• You will also need to prepare some personal imagery to combine with your set.
+The details will be send to you when you register.

 • The basic art materials you will need are: A4 white papers, pens, scissors, glue.

-• You will be informed as soon as a Lab date that you can join will be fixed.
+• You will be informed as soon as the next Lab date is fixed.

 Newsletter